AbhinavAdhikari/Prelim_1_7770/README.md

 ### Part 2a

+I used the `ICT1.json` file provided by Dr. Varner that had the required control functions, parameters as well as values for the growth constants and the rates.

 2a.jl: This file uses the `ICT1.json` file provided by Dr. Varner.
 Output is a plot that simulates the response of P1, P2 and P3 versus change in initiator concentration.

 ### Part 2b